 The SteelSeries Sensei Ten is fairly light, especially if you use a bungee to remove the weight of the cable.
 Unfortunately, there aren't any weight optimization options.

 The SteelSeries Sensei Ten has a good comfort of use.
 The mouse feels very center-weighted, and the buttons on both sides combined with its symmetrical shape make this mouse good for ambidextrous use.
 However, because it's so slippery, it can be difficult to use if you don't grip it the right way.
-If you prefer a slanted design that might be a bit more comfortable for long periods of use, check out the SteelSeries Rival 710 instead.
+If you'd prefer a right-handed, slanted design that may be more comfortable for long periods of use, check out the SteelSeries Rival 710 or the Corsair HARPOON RGB PRO.

 Like many other SteelSeries mice, the Sensei Ten is designed to be used with the claw grip.
 Any size hand will have little problem having a comfortable hold of the mouse and reaching all the buttons.
 However, with extra-large hands, it's still a bit slippery.